thunderclient/thunder-client-support/README.md

 I noticed we need to write lot of biolerplate code in Postman and other clients to do basic testing using scripting like status code equal 200.
 So I implemented GUI based tests, where you select couple of dropdowns to do most standard tests easily without scripting knowledge.

 ![](https://github.com/rangav/thunder-client-support/blob/master/images/thunder-client-tests.png?raw=true)

+### Telemetry
+* Basic telemetry data of extension usage is collected using [vscode-extension-telemetry](https://github.com/Microsoft/vscode-extension-telemetry), No Personal or User data is collected.
+You can opt out using VS Code Settings [details here](https://code.visualstudio.com/docs/getstarted/telemetry)